actions/setup-go/README.md

       - run: go run hello.go
 ```

-### Supported version syntax
+---

+## 📝 Supported Version Syntax

-The `go-version` input supports the following syntax:
+The `go-version` input supports:

-- Specific versions: `1.15`, `1.16.1`, `1.17.0-rc.2`, `1.16.0-beta.1`
+- **Specific versions**: `1.15`, `1.16.1`, `1.17.0-rc.2`, `1.16.0-beta.1`
-- SemVer's version range syntax: `^1.13.1`, `>=1.18.0-rc.1`
+- **SemVer ranges**: `^1.13.1`, `>=1.18.0-rc.1`

-For more information about semantic versioning, please refer to [semver](https://github.com/npm/node-semver)
+For more information about semantic versioning, please refer to [semver documentation](https://github.com/npm/node-semver).

-documentation.
+---

-## Using `setup-go` on GHES
+## 🏢 Using setup-go on GHES

-`setup-go` comes pre-installed on the appliance with GHES if Actions is enabled.
-When dynamically downloading Go distributions, `setup-go` downloads distributions from [`actions/go-versions`](https://github.com/actions/go-versions) on github.com (outside of the appliance).
+setup-go comes pre-installed on the appliance with GHES if Actions is enabled.
+When dynamically downloading Go distributions, setup-go downloads distributions from `actions/go-versions` on github.com (outside of the appliance).

-These calls to `actions/go-versions` are made via unauthenticated requests, which are limited to [60 requests per hour per IP](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
+These calls to `actions/go-versions` are made via unauthenticated requests (limited to 60 requests per hour per IP).
+If more requests are needed:

-If more requests are made within the time frame, then the action leverages the `raw API` to retrieve the version-manifest.
-This approach does not impose a rate limit and hence facilitates unrestricted consumption.
-This is particularly beneficial for GHES runners, which often share the same IP, to avoid the quick exhaustion of the unauthenticated rate limit.
+1. The action leverages the raw API to retrieve the version-manifest (no rate limit)
-If that fails as well the action will try to download versions directly from https://storage.googleapis.com/golang.
+2. If that fails, attempts to download directly from `https://storage.googleapis.com/golang`

-If that fails as well you can get a higher rate limit with [generating a personal access token on github.com](https://github.com/settings/tokens/new) and passing it as the `token` input to the action:
+### Using a Personal Access Token

+For higher rate limits:

 ```yaml
 uses: actions/setup-go@v6